emarsden/pg-el/doc/src/API.md

 * `:tuple` tuple-number: return a specific tuple (numbering starts at 0).

+* `:incomplete`: determine whether the set of tuples returned in this query set is incomplete, due to a suspended portal.
+If true, further tuples can be obtained by calling `pg-fetch`.

 * `:oid`: allows you to retrieve the OID returned by the backend if the command was an insertion.
    The OID is a unique identifier for that row in the database (this is PostgreSQL-specific; please refer to the documentation for more details).

 .

+    (pg-fetch con result &key (max-rows 0))

+Fetch pending rows from the suspended portal in `RESULT` on database connection `CON`.
+This query will retrieve at most `MAX-ROWS` rows (default value of zero means no limit).
+Returns a pgresult structure (see function `pg-result`).
+When used in multiple fetch situations (with the `:max-rows` parameter to `pg-exec-prepared` which allows you to retrieve large result sets incrementally), the same pgresult structure (initally returned by `pg-exec-prepared`) should be passed to each successive call to `pg-fetch`, because it contains column metainformation that is required to parse the incoming data.
+Each successive call to `pg-fetch` will return this pgresult structure with new tuples accessible via `pg-result :tuples`.
+When no more tuples are available, the `:incomplete` slot of the pgresult structure will be nil.

     (pg-cancel con) -> nil